tencentyun/intlcloud-documents/product/网络/私有网络2018-09-13/购买指南/计费概述_intl.md

 ## Peering Connection
 Intra-region peering connections are free of charge.

-Cross-region peering connections incur fees that should be paid by the connection initiator and support two billing methods:
+Cross-region peering connections incur fees that should be paid by the connection initiator.
+Two billing methods are supported:
 Billed by the daily peak.
-For details, see below.
+See below for details.

 Billed by the monthly 95th percentile peak.
-For details, see the corresponding section below.
-This billing method is in internal trial, and if you wish to use it, [submit a ticket](https://cloud.tencent.com/login) for application.
+See the corresponding section below for details.
+This billing method is currently in beta test.
+If you wish to use it, [submit a ticket](https://cloud.tencent.com/login) for application.

 ### Billed by Daily Peak